forwardemail/forwardemail.net/app/views/faq/index.md

 ## Do you read my emails

 No, absolutely not.
-We do not store logs.
+We do not store SMTP logs.
 See our [Privacy Policy](/privacy).

 Many other email forwarding services unethically read your email.
 This is not in alignment with our principles and philosophy on software.